About the Project

-The School of Sport, Exercise and Rehabilitation Sciences and University of Birmingham Sport are inviting applications from high caliber individuals to undertake a unique collaborative 4-year PhD in the area of Performance Nutrition.
-The successful candidate will undertake a PhD program, based within the School of Sport, Exercise and Rehabilitation Sciences under the academic supervision of Dr Gareth A. Wallis, Senior Lecturer in Exercise Metabolism and Nutrition (https://www.birmingham.ac.uk/staff/profiles/sportex/wallis-gareth.aspx).
-Uniquely, the candidate will also be embedded within the University of Birmingham Sport Performance Centre (https://www.sportandfitness.bham.ac.uk/performance/), in a part-time capacity, taking lead responsibility for the provision of Performance Nutrition support to the University sport scholarship programmes and designated university priority teams.
+The School of Sport, Exercise and Rehabilitation Sciences and University of Birmingham Sport & Fitness are inviting applications from high calibre individuals to undertake a unique collaborative PhD in the area of Performance Nutrition.
+The successful candidate will undertake a PhD program, based within the School of Sport, Exercise and Rehabilitation Sciences under the supervision of Dr Gareth A. Wallis, Associate Professor in Exercise Metabolism and Nutrition along with other academics within the School.
+The candidate will also be embedded within the University of Birmingham Sport & Fitness Performance Support program, taking lead responsibility for the provision of Performance Nutrition support to the University sport scholarship programmes and designated university priority teams.
 Thus, the PhD provides the perfect opportunity to develop academic strengths in generating translational knowledge and following this through to practical application in Performance Nutrition settings.

 From an academic perspective we are looking for someone with a strong interest in science, enthusiasm for research, who is genuinely committed to undertaking research at the doctoral level.
 The area of PhD investigation will align to the interests and expertise of Dr Wallis in energy and nutrient metabolism, but will be influenced by the successful candidates background, the insights they gain in their practitioner role, and where further investigation can add the most scientific and practical value.
 It is expected that the research will be lab and field-based, and may combine observational, interventional and case-study approaches.